Cortical implant: Auditory implants

-While there has been little development in developing an effective auditory prosthesis that directly interfaces with the auditory cortex, there are some devices such as an auditory brainstem implant and a cochlear implant that have been successful in restoring hearing to deaf patients.
-There have also been some studies that have used microelectrode arrays to take readings from the auditory cortex in animals.
+While there has been little development in developing an effective auditory prosthesis that directly interfaces with the auditory cortex, there are some devices, such as a cochlear implant, and an auditory brainstem implant, introduced by Dr. William House and his team, that have been successful in restoring hearing to deaf patients.
+The cochlear implant targets the cochlear or auditory nerve, and individuals who have issues with this nerve can never benefit from it.
+As an alternative, the auditory brainstem prosthesis can be used.

+There have also been some studies that have used microelectrode arrays to take readings from the auditory cortex of animals.
 One study has been performed on rats to develop an implant that enabled simultaneous readings from both the auditory cortex and the thalamus.
 The readings from this new microelectrode array were similar in clarity to other readily available devices that did not provide the same simultaneous readings.
 With studies like this, advancements can be made that could lead to new auditory prostheses.

+To address the challenges faced by conventional auditory prostheses, many unconventional auditory prostheses, such as bone conduction implants and middle ear implants are still under ongoing research.
+The bone conduction prosthesis stimulates the cochlea by triggering skull vibrations.
+The middle ear prosthesis, either partially or completely implanted, triggers direct vibration of the ossicular chain (ossicles or ear bones).
+Despite the complications these prostheses may cause, their purpose is to enhance the transmission of sound vibrations into the inner ear and, consequently, improve hearing abilities.

 Cognitive implants

 Some cortical implants have been designed to improve cognitive function.
 These implants are placed in the prefrontal cortex or the hippocampus.
 Implants in the prefrontal cortex help restore attention, decision-making and movement selection by duplicating the minicolumnar organization of neural firings.
 A hippocampal prosthetic aims to help with restoration of a patient's full long-term memory capabilities.
 Researchers are trying to determine the neural basis for memory by finding out how the brain encodes different memories in the hippocampus.
 By mimicking the natural coding of the brain with electrical stimulation, researchers look to replace compromised hippocampal regions and restore function.
 Treatment for several conditions that impact cognition such as stroke, Alzheimer's disease and head trauma can benefit from the development of a hippocampal prosthetic.
 Epilepsy has also been linked to dysfunction in the CA3 region of the hippocampus.